Jose Trevino Player Props: Yankees vs. Angels

 Jose Trevino At The Plate

-- Trevino is hitting .212 with a home run and a walk.
+- Trevino is hitting .216 with a double, a home run and a walk.

-- Trevino has picked up a hit in six games this year (60.0%), including one multi-hit game.
+- In seven of 11 games this year, Trevino has had at least one hit, including one game with multiple hits.

+- He has hit a long ball in one of 11 games, and in 2.6% of his plate appearances.

-- He has scored in four of 10 games so far this year.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.